cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 - The channel upgrade protocol is atomic, i.e.,
   - either it is unsuccessful and then the channel MUST fall-back to the original channel parameters;
   - or it is successful and then both channel ends MUST adopt the new channel parameters and the applications must process packet data appropriately.
+- Packets sent under the previously negotiated parameters must be processed under the previously negotiated parameters, packets sent under the newly negotiated parameters must be processed under the newly negotiated parameters.
 - The channel upgrade protocol should have the ability to change all channel-related parameters; however the channel upgrade protocol MUST NOT be able to change the underlying `ConnectionEnd`.
-The channel upgrade protocol MUST NOT modify the channel identifiers.
+- The channel upgrade protocol MUST NOT modify the channel identifiers.

 ## Technical Specification